Zombie Army Trilogy: Plot

 Three months later, in August, Hitler has risen from the dead and joined the ranks of the undead as their leader.
 Still humanly sentient, Hitler has organised the zombies into a new army, using them to tighten his grip on Nazi Germany.
 Pockets of survivors have sprung up all over Germany, supported by Allied airdrops of supplies.
 Fairburne, Wolff, Medvedev, and Schweiger are tasked with retrieving war-winning intel from a British agent named MacNeil who they discover was killed by the zombies after being forced into St. Ulrich Hospital.
 When they do, they discover that Hitler has obtained the Book of Souls and is shipping his undead troops to an unknown location.
 The four hitch a ride on one of Hitler's supply trains and take it straight to a rally where Hitler is outlining his plans for the new Undead Reich.
 Fairburne attempts to assassinate Hitler, only for the bullet to stop right in front of Hitler's face.
 Only Schweiger's use of the Relic prevents the four from being swarmed by the zombies at the rally.
 The squad is then deployed to infiltrate the Folterschloss, Hitler's private mountain stronghold in a forest nearby.
 Making their way to the tram station that supports the castle, the four discover that Hitler is attempting to use humans to power a propaganda device in the castle.
 The four find the key that activates the full power of the Relic and escape as the man powering the device detonates the fortification.
 Hitler's headquarters is determined to be a large fortified facility inside the irradiated badlands outside Berlin, which the group infiltrates.
 They sabotage the industrial plant that the Führer is using to manufacture weapons, equipment, and food supplies for the zombie army and then face off with Hitler himself.
 After defeating an enormous zombie Hitler, Fairburne tosses the real Hitler down to Hell.
 Medvedev throws the relic, and Fairburne shoots it just before it enters the Hellmouth, releasing its holy energy.
 The quartet manage to escape as Hitler's headquarters is completely destroyed.

 Reception

-Zombie Army Trilogy received "mixed or average" reviews, according to review aggregator Metacritic.
+Zombie Army Trilogy received "mixed or average" reviews, according to review aggregator website Metacritic.